larskristianhaga/Poopd/README.md

 - [ ] Created by page
 - [ ] Settings
 - [ ] Implement app shortcut if possible with minimum and selected SDK
+- [ ] A Help page
+- [ ] A splash screen when you first open the app for the first time